topsycreed/JavaCoreCourse/README.md

 36. While, switch and branching statements

 [Lectures and additional info (russian language)][lectures_link]

+[YouTube channel with lectures, mentoring and mock interviews][youtube]

 If you have questions or want to arrange mentoring sessions (RUS/ENG):
 1. Telegram: [@topsycreed][telegram]